uqee/coretechs-stackedit-workspace/PrivacyPolicy.md.md

 If you are located in the European Economic Area, you have the right to lodge a complaint with a supervisory authority if you believe our processing of your personal information violates applicable law.

-### 11. Cookies Policy
+### 11. Cookies

 The Odds96 website (the "Website") uses cookies to deliver a better and more personalized service to users.
 This Cookies Policy explains what cookies are, how they are used on the Website and how to manage their use.

 #### What is a Cookie?

 Cookies are small text files containing small amounts of information which are sent to and stored on your computer, smartphone or other device when you access a website.
-Cookies are then sent back to the originating website on each subsequent visit or to another website that recognises that cookie.
-Cookies are useful because they allow a website to recognise a user's device.
+Cookies are then sent back to the originating website on each subsequent visit or to another website that recognizes that cookie.
+Cookies are useful because they allow a website to recognize a user's device.

 #### Use of Cookies on the Website